-On June 30, 2004, following the reduction in headcount implemented early 2004, the Company reduced its rented office space and cancelled two lease contracts.
-As of December 31, 2004, operating leases having initial or remaining non-cancelable lease terms greater than one year consists of one lease for the facilities of TMS S.A. in Vaulx-en-Velin, France.
-This lease contract has a lease term of nine years expiring at the option of the lessee at the end of a first four-year period, then a two-year and finally a three-year period, through 2011 (i.e., in 2006, 2008 or 2011).
-Future minimum lease payments for this operating lease will amount to ξ 223 thousand per year until 2006 or ξ 446 thousand in the aggregate, or until the lease is otherwise canceled by the lessee.
+On June 30, 2004, following the reduction in headcount implemented early in 2004, the Company reduced its rented office space and cancelled two lease contracts.
+As of December 31, 2005, operating leases having initial or remaining non-cancelable lease terms greater than one year consists of one lease for the facilities of TMS S.A. in Vaulx-en-Velin, France and several leases for facilities in Japan.
+The French lease contract has a lease term of nine years expiring at the option of the lessee at the end of a first four-year period, then a two-year and finally a three-year period, through 2011 (i.e., in 2006, 2008 or 2011).

+Future minimum lease payments for these operating leases consist of the following amounts, unless leases are otherwise cancelled by the lessees: